riggerthegeek/steeplejack/README.md

 ## TypeScript, ES6, CoffeeScript or ES5?

 It's up to you.
-Steeplejack is written in [TypeScript](http://typescriptlang.org) because it's the most enterpise-ready form of JavaScript with it's additional features, like interfaces.
+Steeplejack is written in [TypeScript](http://typescriptlang.org) because it's the most enterprise-ready form of JavaScript with it's additional features, like interfaces.
 But if you want to write in a different flavour of JavaScript because that's what you know best then you can.